Progressive Attention Networks for Visual Attribute Prediction

-In this architecture, the area of the local context is given by the filter size corresponding to the composite operation of convolution followed by pooling in the next layer.
+In our architecture, the area of the local context is given by the filter size corresponding to the composite operation of convolution followed by pooling in the next layer.
 The local context does not need to be considered in the last layer of attention since its activations are used to compute the final attended feature map.
-Local context improves attention prediction as it enables the centroid feature to be compared with surrounding features, which makes the estimated attention more discriminative.
+Local context improves attention prediction quality by comparing centroid features with their surroundings and making the estimated attention more discriminative.